Modelling of the transport sector in the Mobility Model

-The Mobility Model (MoMo) is a technical-economic database spreadsheet and simulation model that enables detailed projections of transport activity, vehicle activity, energy demand, and well-to-wheel GHG and pollutant emissions according to user-defined policy scenarios to 2050.
+The Mobility Model (MoMo) is a technical-economic database spreadsheet and simulation model that enables detailed projections of transport activity, vehicle activity, energy demand, and well-to-wheel greenhouse gas (GHG) and pollutant emissions according to user-defined policy scenarios to 2060.

-• 27 countries and regions, which are aggregated into 4 OECD regional clusters and 11 groups of non-OECD economies
+• 27 countries and regions, which are aggregated into four Organisation for Economic Co operation and Development (OECD) regional clusters and 11 groups of non-OECD economies

-- simulation model in five-year time steps, for building scenarios to 2050 based on "what if" analysis and backcasting
+• A simulation model in five-year time steps, for creating scenarios to 2060 based on "what-if" analysis and backcasting

-- disaggregated urban versus non-urban vehicle stock, activity, energy use and emissions (for methodological details, see Annex F)
+• Disaggregated urban versus non-urban vehicle stock, activity, energy use and emissions (for methodological details, see ETP 2016 Annex F)

-- a wide range of powertrain technologies (internal combusion engines, including gasoline, diesel, and compressed and liquefied natural gas, as well as hybrid electric vehicles [including plug-in hybrid electrics - PHEVs, and battery-electric vehicles - BEVs], and fuel-cell electric vehicles [FCEV])
+• A wide range of powertrain technologies (internal combustion engines, including gasoline, diesel, and compressed natural gas (CNG) and LNG, as well as hybrid electric and electric vehicles [including plug-in hybrid electric and battery-electric vehicles], and fuel-cell electric vehicles)

-- associated fuel suppply options (petroleum gasoline and diesel, biofuels [ethanol and biodiesel via various production pathways] and synthetic fuel alternatives to liquid fuels [coal-to-liquid - CTL and gas-to-liquid - GTL], gaseous fuels including natural gas [compressed natural gas - CNG and liquefied petroleum gas - LPG] and hydrogen via various production pathways, and electricity [with emissions according to the average national generation mix as modelled by the ETP TIMES model in the relevant scenario]).
+• Associated fuel supply options (gasoline and diesel, biofuels [ethanol and biodiesel via various production pathways] and synthetic alternatives to liquid fuels [coal-to-liquid and gas-to-liquid], gaseous fuels including natural gas [CNG and liquefied petroleum gas] and hydrogen via various production pathways, and electricity [with emissions according to the average national generation mix as modelled by the ETP-TIMES model in the relevant scenario])

-To ease the manipulation and implementation of the modelling process, MoMo is split into modules that can be updated independently.
-Figure A.5 shows how the modules interact with one another.
-By integrating assumptions on technology availability and cost in the future, the model reveals, for example, how costs could drop if technologies were deployed at a commercial scale and allows fairly detailed bottom-up “what-if” modelling, especially for passenger light-duty vehicles and trucks (Fulton et al., 2009).
+• To ease the manipulation and implementation of the modelling process, MoMo is split into modules that can be updated and elaborated upon independently.
+Figure A.6 shows how the modules interact with one another.
+By integrating assumptions on technology availability and cost in the future, the model reveals, for example, how costs could drop if technologies were deployed at a commercial scale and allows fairly detailed bottom-up “what-if” modelling, especially for passenger light-duty vehicles (PLDVs) and trucks (Fulton, Cazzola and Cuenot, 2009

 The MoMo modelling framework relies upon compiling and combining detailed data from various sources on vehicles in each of the countries/regions to estimate aggregate energy consumption, emissions and other energy-relevant metrics at the country/regional level.

-Historic data series have been collected by MoMo modellers from a wide variety of public and proprietary data sources for more than a decade.
-National data are gathered primarily from the following organisations: (1) national and international public institutions (e.g. the World Bank, the Asian Development Bank and Eurostat); (2) national government ministries (e.g. departments of energy and transport, and statistical bureaus); (3) federations, associations, and non-governmental organisations (e.g. JAMA, KAMA and Naamsa); (4) public research institutions (e.g. peer-reviewed papers and reports from universities and national laboratories); (5) private research institutions (e.g. ICCT); and (6) private business and consultancies (e.g. POLK, Segment Y, and other major automotive market research and analysis organisations, in addition to major energy companies and automobile manufacturers themselves).
+Historical data series have been collected by MoMo modellers from a wide variety of public and proprietary data sources for more than a decade.
+National data are gathered primarily from the following organisations: 1) national and international public institutions (e.g. the World Bank, the Asian Development Bank and Eurostat); 2) national government ministries (e.g. departments of energy and transport, and statistical bureaus); 3) federations, associations and non-governmental organisations (e.g. Japan Automobile Manufacturers Association, Korea Automobile Manufacturers Association and National Association of Automobile Manufacturers of South Africa); 4) public research institutions (e.g. peer-reviewed papers and reports from universities and national laboratories); 5) private research institutions (e.g. International Council on Clean Transportation); and 6) private business and consultancies (e.g. IHS Automotive/Polk, Segment Y, and other major automotive market research and analysis organisations, in addition to major energy companies and automobile manufacturers themselves).
 Full details on data sources on a national or regional basis are documented in the regional data files of MoMo.

 Calibration of historical data with energy balances

-The framework of estimating average and aggregate energy consumption for a given vehicle class i can be neatly summarised by the ASIF identity (Schipper, 2000):
+The framework for estimating average and aggregate energy consumption for a given vehicle class i can be neatly summarised by the ASIF identity (Schipper, Marie-Lilliu and Gorham, 2000):

-where: F = total fuel use [MJ/year]; A = vehicle activity [vkm/year]; I = energy intensity [MJ/vkm]; S = structure (shares of vehicle activity) [%]; and i is an index of vehicle modes and classes – MoMo models vehicles belonging to several modes.
-Vehicle activity can also be expressed as the product of vehicle stock [vehicles] and mileage [km/year].
-The energy used by each mode and vehicle class in a given year [MJ/year] can, therefore, be calculated as the product of three main variables: vehicle stock (S) [vehicles], mileage (M) [km/year] and fuel economy (FE) [MJ/vkm].
+where: F = total fuel use (megajoules [MJ] per year]; A = vehicle activity (vehicle kilometres [vkm] per year); I = energy intensity [MJ/vkm]; S = structure (shares of vehicle activity [%]); and I is an index of vehicle modes and classes (MoMo models vehicles belonging to several modes).
+Vehicle activity can also be expressed as the product of vehicle stock (vehicles) and mileage (kilometre [km] per year).
+The energy used by each mode and vehicle class in a given year (MJ per year) can, therefore, be calculated as the product of three main variables: vehicle stock (S) (vehicles), mileage (M) (km/year) and fuel economy (FE) (MJ/vkm).

 Vehicle platform, components and technology costs

-Detailed cost modelling for passenger light-duty vehicles (PLDVs) accounts for initial (base year) costs, asymptotic (i.e. fully learned-out) costs and an experience parameter that defines the shape of cost reductions.
+Detailed cost modelling for PLDVs accounts for initial (base year) costs, asymptotic (i.e. fully learned-out) costs and an experience parameter that defines the shape of cost reductions.
 These three parameters define learning functions that are based on the number of cumulative units produced worldwide.
-Cost functions define various vehicle configurations, including vehicle component efficiency upgrades (e.g. improved tyres, A/C controls, etc.), material substitution and vehicle downsizing, conventional spark- and compression ignition engine improvements, conventional and plug-in hybrid powertrain configurations, batteries, electric motors and fuel cells.
+Cost functions define various vehicle configurations, including vehicle component efficiency upgrades (e.g. improved tyres or air-conditioning controls), material substitution and vehicle downsizing, conventional spark and compression ignition engine improvements, conventional and plug-in hybrid powertrain configurations, batteries, electric motors, and fuel cells.
 These configurations are added to a basic glider cost.
-The ratios of differences in vehicle technologies deployed in PLDVs are extrapolated to other road vehicle types (i.e. two- and three-wheelers and freight trucks).
+The ratios of differences in vehicle technologies deployed in PLDVs are extrapolated to other road vehicle types (i.e. 2- and 3-wheelers and freight trucks).

 The primary drivers of technological change in transport are assumptions on the cost evolution of the technology, and the policy framework incentivising adoption of the technology.
 Oil prices and the set of policies assumed can significantly alter technology penetration patterns.
 For each scenario, the model supports a comparison of marginal costs of technologies and aggregates to total cost across all modes and regions.